leKg1/TokenScript-for-LeKgDAO/README.md

 # TokenScript for LeKgDAO

-These instructions will help you create a TokenScript interface for LeKgDAO erc20 governance token.
+These instructions will help you create a TokenScript interface for your smart contract.

 User interface code and business logic is organised in XML declarations for a TokenScript engine to render in a mobile wallet.
 E.g. [AlphaWallet](https://alphawallet.com/).

-### 1. Deploy Token Contract
+### 1. Deploy your Smart Contract

 * [Remix](remix.ethereum.org) is a convenient way to deploy